jpuritz/WinterSchool.2016/Reference Assembly Tutorial.md

 The output of the div process is similar to the previous output with the exception that the second column is now the new divided cluster_ID
 (this value is numbered sequentially) and there was a column added to the end of the file that holds the original first cluster ID
-The parameter -f can be set to control what is the minimum frequency of an allele necessary to divide it into its own cluster Since this is pooled data, we want to lower this from the default of 0.2.
+The parameter -f can be set to control what is the minimum frequency of an allele necessary to divide it into its own cluster Since this is from multiple individuals, we want to lower this from the default of 0.2.
 ```
 rainbow div -i rcluster -o rbdiv.out -f 0.5 -K 10
 ```